GDPR

 Switzerland — revDSG and Art.
 328b CO

 The revised Data Protection Act (revDSG) and Art.
-328b CO (processing of personal data by the employer) set the framework.
-The basic rule: the employer may only process personal data that is necessary for the employment relationship.
+328b CO (processing of personal data by the employer) form the framework.
+Principle: the employer may only process personal data that is necessary for the employment relationship.
 Social media screening must therefore have a direct connection to the specific role.
-Switzerland does not have a direct AGG equivalent, but the Gender Equality Act (GlG) and the constitutional prohibition of discrimination (Art.
-8 of the Federal Constitution) apply in a similar way.
+Switzerland does not have a direct AGG equivalent, but the Gender Equality Act (GlG) and the discrimination ban in the Federal Constitution (Art.
+8 FC) apply in a similar way.

-Legal framework: GDPR, Section 10 AVRAG (Employment Contract Law Adjustment Act), and the Equal Treatment Act (GlBG).
-Special feature: the GlBG contains comparable grounds to the German AGG.
-Discriminatory rejection based on social media information is sanctioned under Section 26 GlBG (damages of up to several months' salary).
+Legal framework: GDPR, § 10 AVRAG (Employment Contract Law Adaptation Act) and the Equal Treatment Act (GlBG).
+Special feature: the GlBG contains comparable provisions to the German AGG.
+Discriminatory rejection based on social media information is sanctioned under § 26 GlBG (damages of up to several monthly salaries).

 Across the EU — GDPR + Schrems II

-An EU-wide issue: social media platforms (Facebook, Instagram, X) process data on US servers.
-Under the CJEU ruling Schrems II (C-311/18), such transfers are permitted only under strict conditions.
-Screenings on US-based platforms must therefore be safeguarded accordingly (standard contractual clauses, transfer impact assessment).
-Automated tools with an EU-server architecture have a structural advantage here.
+A Europe-wide issue: social media platforms (Facebook, Instagram, X) process data on US servers.
+Under the CJEU judgment Schrems II (C-311/18), such transfers are only permitted under strict conditions.
+Screenings on US platforms must therefore be properly safeguarded (standard contractual clauses, transfer impact assessment).
+Automated tools with an EU server architecture have a structural advantage here.

-Best practice: how to run legally compliant social media screening
+Best practice: how to conduct legally compliant social media screening

 1. Obtain consent

-Even if the profiles are public, the candidate’s consent makes the process legally compliant and documentable.
+Even if the profiles are public — the candidate’s consent makes the process legally secure and documentable.

 2. Transparency

-Tell the candidate: which platforms are being checked?
-Which information is being used?
+Tell the candidate: Which platforms will be reviewed?
+Which information will be used?

 3. Role relevance

-Only use information that is relevant to the specific role.
-For an accountant, social media presence is generally not required — for a content creator, it is.
+Use only information that is relevant to the specific role.
+For an accountant, questions about social media presence are usually not necessary — for a content creator, they are.

 4. AGG screening